nksaraf/use-monaco/README.md

 };
 ```

-- Creates a monaco code editor which provides a `containerRef` that you will need to render as a `div` in your React app.
-- Uses models to show content.
-- Can be used multiple times with multiple models to get a bunch of editors
-- Controlled and uncontrolled based on how you control the model
-- Returns editor instance so that you can play with it

 ## Working with workers

 `monaco-editor` is already using a bunch of workers for typescript, etc. You can add custom workers to offload work from the main thread.
 You can register workers in your components using the `monaco.worker` api available on the main thread.